DogeLovesHipster/website-DogeLovesHipster/README.md

 ### This is a work in progress currently!
 Thanks for your patience!

 I did actually decide to go ahead and make this public to demostrate the libraries and approach I took to make this website.
-This repo has an automatic deployement system that allows my github pushes to update my website that is being honest on Google Cloud.
+This repo has an automatic deployement system that allows my github pushes to update my website that is being hosted on Google Cloud.
 No need to complicate things!

 ## Introduction